Deferential Realism: A Constraint-First Epistemology for Agency Under Uncertainty

 • Transition management: Change harmful structures carefully through Scaffolds rather than catastrophically

 The approach is epistemologically modest: it uses confidence scoring, tracks unresolved questions, acknowledges limitations, updates with new evidence.
-But it’s practically ambitious: it claims we can tell the difference between reality and power, between genuine constraints and manufactured ones—not with certainty, not always immediately, but systematically over time through empirical investigation.
+But it’s practically ambitious: it claims we can often distinguish reality from power when we have sufficient access and safety to measure—not with certainty, not always immediately, but systematically over time through empirical investigation where power dynamics permit.

 In an era of competing necessity-claims—economic inevitabilities, political requirements, social necessities, technological determinisms—this matters.
 We need methods for sorting truth from power, reality from ideology, what we must accept from what we can change.

-But maps enable navigation.
-And navigation under uncertainty, with finite energy, amid power asymmetries, is what human agency requires.
+Maps enable navigation.
+Navigation under uncertainty, with finite energy, amid power asymmetries, is what human agency requires.

 References and Further Reading